dberzano/release-validation/README.md

 * `NoLiveOutput`: set it to `1` to save output on files only, without seeing what happens while it does.
 This is useful if we want to prevent Makeflow from showing confusing output from all running jobs on the same terminal.
-* `InputFilesFromList`: text file with the list of input chunks, one per line.
+* `InputDataCollection`: text file with the list of input chunks, one per line.
-* `LimitInputFiles`: limit the number of input files read from the list specified in `InputFilesFromList`.
+* `LimitInputFiles`: limit the number of input files read from the list specified in `InputDataCollection`.
 * `CopyTimeout`: timeout, in seconds for transferring output files to the remote storage.
 Defaults to 100 seconds.
 Must be added to `JDLVariables` too.
 * `CopyNumJobs`: copy of output files happens in parallel: this variable